 The rate, or sample period, at which the core accepts input samples and generates output samples is determined by the hardware oversampling rate and rate change value specified on the core interface in the Vivado IDE.

-The hardware oversampling rate can be specified using one of two methods: the Input Sampling Frequency, per channel, and the intended Clock Frequency; or the input (or for some configurations, output) sample period.
+The hardware oversampling rate can be specified by one of two methods: using the Input Sampling Frequency, per channel, and the intended Clock Frequency; or using the input or output sample period.